Jessie de Vries

 Jessie de Vries (born 26 January 1984) is a former professional tennis player from Belgium.
 On 11 July 2005, she reached her highest WTA singles ranking of 827.
+Over her career from 2000 to 2006, she played ten doubles finals on the ITF Women's Circuit winning four of them.

-Her only WTA Tour main-draw appearance came at the Gaz de France Stars where she partnered Debbrich Feys in the doubles event.
-They lost in the First Round to Croatian Jelena Kostanić Tošić and Luxembourgish Claudine Schaul.
+Her only WTA Tour main-draw appearance came 2004 at the Gaz de France Stars in Hasselt, Belgium where she partnered Debbrich Feys; they lost in the first round to Croatian Jelena Kostanić and Claudine Schaul from Luxembourg, 0–6, 1–6.